P.B. Panda, MD, TRL Krosaki

 Otherwise the whole process line would be interrupted and cause a loss in production.
 Therefore, also high grade DBMC bricks are applied to withstand the corrosive attack of the charged matte/slag mixture during settling.

 TRL Krosaki has an active integrated Management system (ISO 9001, ISO 14001 and ISO 18001) since years.
 High product quality, environmental concerns and employee health are important pillars of the company strategy.

-In the whole production chain from the raw material to the final packed pallets every single step is analyzed for the probability and consequences of risks and counter measures are set already prior to.
+In the whole production chain, from the raw material to the final packed pallets, every single step is analysed for the probability and consequences of risks and counter measures are set ahead.

 towards an equally favorable relationship between your company and PASAR."